Supersymmetry and homogeneity of M-theory backgrounds: Conclusions

 We have reviewed what is known about backgrounds admitting more than 16 supersymmetries and have observed that all known such backgrounds are homogeneous.
 Moreover, it is the ideal of the Killing superalgebra generated by the supersymmetries which already acts locally transitively.
 We have checked this for the known 16+ solutions and also for some recently discovered ones, included in the appendices.

 Finally we have proven that if a solution preserves more than 24 supersymmetries then the ideal of the Killing superalgebra generated by these supersymmetries acts locally transitively on the background.
 In particular, these 24+ backgrounds are locally homogeneous.
-Moreover we have also provided evidence towards the conjecture that the critical fraction $\nu_c$ is indeed $\frac34$; although to prove this conjecture one would have to exhibit a background with 24 supersymmetries which is not locally homogeneous.
-We believe such backgrounds should exist.